How Educating Practices Works

 AN EFFECTIVE APPROACH TO PRACTICE CHANGE

 Research suggests that traditional methods of education, such as conferences and grand rounds, and distribution of literature have little impact on changing practice.
-That’s why EPIC uses academic detailing, an evidence-based educational strategy, to promote practice change.
+That’s why Educating Practices uses academic detailing, an evidence-based educational strategy, to promote practice change.

 The academic detailing model:

 - Includes onsite visits to primary care child health sites to provide training to promote change

 - Has been shown to be effective in a variety of practice areas, including Autism screening, asthma care, and pain and fear associated with immunizations

 Two aspects of Educating Practices make it a unique training experience:

 - Focus on the education of the entire office team, including nurses, physicians, and administrative staff to promote a team approach to practice change